HossamAbubakr/TPManager/README.md

 At the moment I only tried it on my own device a **TD-W8968 v5.**
 I am sure many other devices are compatible but I can't guarantee it.
-If you would like to me to support your device then maybe we can cooperate on implementing it.
+If you would like me to support your device then maybe we can cooperate on implementing it.

 ## Technologies